purescript/documentation/Language-Guide:-Getting-Started.md

 psc-make
 --------

-The ``psc-make`` executable makes CommonJS modules and supports incremental compilation.
-Unlike ``psc``, it does not do dead code elimination.
+The ``psc-make`` executable takes a list of PureScript source files as arguments and makes a CommonJS module from each PureScript module.
+Unlike ``psc``, this does not perform dead code elimination.
+This method does, however, perform incremental compilation by only compiling modules which have changed timestamps and modules which depend on those changed modules.

 The following command line options are supported: